MicrosoftDocs/win32/desktop-src/Controls/em-setdisableolelinkconversion.md

 *wParam*
 </dt> <dd>

-The context the passed to the callback function.
+The context passed to the callback function.
 May be NULL.

 </dd> <dt>